SecurityAttributes/SecurityPosture/By_Example/Scenario_08.md

 One of the corporate subsidiaries of Amalgamated Example Company is a medical device manufacturer (MDM).
-This MDM also received the STIX information from the HS-ISAC.
+This MDM also received the STIX information from the HS-ISAC as in earlier examples.
 In this scenario,
 the MDM has a complete and accurate inventory of its devices and complete SBOMs for all those devices